Marathon

 Baked in view angles, raycasting textures

-With a 3D program and a rendering script, it might be possible to pre-render a form of parallax/normal/bump whatever mapping.
-Not sure how it would look in practice though, and how many frames would be needed.
-Clay, a mirror and a camera could also be used.
-I mention the mirror because the textures might have to be symmetrical.
-The vertical edges can't have any indents, like in my top example.
-Of course, this only works in a primitive raycasting engine where you can't move vertically.
+I'm not sure how all this would look in practice, and how many frames would be needed.
+A 3D program could of course be used to prerender all of the textures needed.
+But some clay, a mirror and a camera would also work.
+I mention the mirror because the textures might have to be symmetrical to save frames.
+The vertical edges (the frame) can't have any indents, like in my drawn example here.
+Of course, this only works in a primitive raycasting engine where you can't move vertically, and it won't work with floor casting.

 - by Niklas Jansson, 2010.
 The Marathon (trilogy) setting was developed by Bungie (1994-1996).
 No infringement intended.